ccxt/ccxt/wiki/Manual.md

 - `info`.
 An associative array of non-common market properties, including fees, rates, limits and other general market information.
 The internal info array is different for each particular market, its contents depend on the exchange.
 - `precision`.
 Precision accepted in order values by exchanges upon order placement for price, amount and cost.
 (The value inside this property depend on the [`exchange.precisionMode`](#precision-mode)).
 - `limits`.
 The minimums and maximums for prices, amounts (volumes) and costs (where cost = price * amount).
+- `optionType`.
+The type of the option, `call` option represents an option with the right to buy and `put` an option with the right to sell.
+- `strike`.
+Price at which an option can be bought or sold when it is exercised.

 ## Active status